 When developing your copy, always highlight benefits over features.
 Don’t ramble on about how great your product or service is.
 Talk about how you’ll make the reader’s life better.
-Take special care when writing headlines.
-(Remember that approximately 80 percent of people will read a headline, but only 20 percent will read the rest.)
+Take special care when writing headlines, because 80 percent of people will read a headline, but only 20 percent will read the rest of the content.
 Also, be sure to proofread your mail piece carefully.
 A spelling, punctuation or typographical error reflects poorly on the sender.

 5. Segmentation RIP

 Don’t be all things to all people in your direct mail campaigns.
 Not properly segmenting your audience is as scary as a Stephen King horror story.
 You wouldn’t address a long-time, loyal customer the same way you would a brand-new prospect and vice versa.
 Break down your list into like-segments and develop a tailored mail piece that best resonates with each group.